Undergraduate Programs in Statistics

 If you already hold a university degree and are seeking a second degree in Statistics, please see these university guidelines.

-To remain in the Statistics major program, students need to maintain at least a 2.25 GPA in STAT, MATH, MACM, and CMPT courses.
-To remain in the Statistics honours program, students need to maintain at least a 3.0 GPA in STAT, MATH, MACM, and CMPT courses.
+To remain in the Statistics major program, students need to maintain at least a 2.25 GPA in STAT, MATH, MACM, and CMPT courses taken at SFU.
+To remain in the Statistics honours program, students need to maintain at least a 3.0 GPA in STAT, MATH, MACM, and CMPT courses taken at SFU.

 AStat Accredited Courses